 Server Setup: After shopping around I found that RackSpace seemed to offer the cheapest cloud server weighing in at about $11 a month.
-Originally I chose to go with CentOS, but after create an exact Ubuntu Server install and comparing the CPU/Memory usage I found that Ubuntu Server had far less overhead than CentOS.
-Keeping with the memory/cpu usage as well as reading many articles about performance from a web server I chose to go with NGinx instead of Apache.
+Originally I chose to go with CentOS, but after creating an exact Ubuntu Server install and comparing the CPU/Memory usage I found that Ubuntu Server had far less overhead than CentOS.
+Keeping with the memory/CPU usage as well as reading many articles about performance from a web server I chose to go with NGinx instead of Apache.
 While the initial install and setup was a little more complex than Apache once up and running I haven’t had to look back.
 I should clear up that I have been using Apache for the past 10yrs to NGinx seemed a little foreign to me until I did some reading.
-Of course the server has MySQL and the only thing I have really customized with it at this point was to enable query-cache.
-Of course there is a ton more that can be done with MySQL… but thats for another article.
-Ohh and for php I am using php-fpm with APC enabled.
+Of course, the server has MySQL and the only thing I have really customized with it at this point was to enable query-cache.
+Of course, there is a ton more that can be done with MySQL… but that’s for another article.
+Ohh and for PHP I am using PHP-fpm with APC enabled.

-DNS: I first debated about using Route53 for my DNS since its cloud based.
+DNS: I first debated about using Route53 for my DNS since its cloud-based.
 After doing some research there were a few things that made me decide to look elsewhere.
-First off keeping with the cheap budget it does cost $1 and if you are looking to go as cheap as possible … well thats another $1 per month for each domain.
-Second thing which was not really a deal breaker, but could be for some is that there is no interface for it.
+First, off keeping with the cheap budget, it does cost $1 and if you are looking to go as cheap as possible … well thats another $1 per month for each domain.
+The second thing which was not really a deal-breaker, but could be for some is that there is no interface for it.
 Everything you wish to manage with your DNS with Route53 has to be done via their API or you can use some of the 3rd party services people have created to manage your DNS, just seemed like a bit of a small hassle.

-The other option that I found, which I am a big fan of is CloudFlare.
-CloudFlare is a cloud based DNS host and then some… ohh and Free.
+The other option that I found, which I am a big fan of is Cloudflare.
+Cloudflare is a cloud-based DNS host and then some… oh and Free.
 They help prevent spammers/bots from accessing your site, which in the end saves you X page views over the course of the month as well as X bandwidth which is a huge plus.
 They also cache parts of your site to make so that it is always online, this feature is awesome I have actually tested by turning my server off and trying to load my site and it loads a static version.
-They also give you a nice run down of stats that are updated every 24hrs, the pro version updates stats every 15mins.
+They also give you a nice rundown of stats that are updated every 24hrs, the pro version updates stats every 15mins.

-Statistics: Some people will argue thatusing Google Analytics is not as accurate as using something like AWstats, Webalizer or even writing your own which reads the server log files in realtime.
-This option works good enough for me since I am not running in click tracking ads etc etc.
+Statistics: Some people will argue that using Google Analytics is not as accurate as using something like AWstats, Webalizer or even writing your own which reads the server log files in realtime.
+This option works well enough for me since I am not running in click tracking ads etc.

 CDN: While this kind of goes away from the whole aiming to be as cheap as possible, its a nice feature to have.
 The cost involved with using a CDN can vary on who you go with, and the traffic that your site is generating.
-I chose to go with Amazon S3/CloudFront, the cost is pretty much next to nothing once you get all setup and there seems to be a bit of a noticable
+I chose to go with Amazon S3/CloudFront, the cost is pretty much next to nothing once you get all set up and there seems to be a bit of a noticeable

-So far the site/setup seem great especially when you look at the total price being under $15 a month for a cloud based setup which doesn’t place all your eggs in one basket and gives you an almost true 100% uptime for all of your services.
+So far the site/setup seems great especially when you look at the total price being under $15 a month for a cloud-based setup which doesn’t place all your eggs in one basket and gives you an almost true 100% uptime for all of your services.